About Small Fruits and BerriesHighbush Blueberries

 Everbearing or Day-Neutral Strawberries

 Royce Bringhurst of the University of California-Davis developed day-neutral strawberries from wild plants found in Utah’s Wasatch Mountains.
-He crossed these with modern commercial varieties and introduced the first day-neutrals in 1980.
+He crossed these with modern commercial varieties and introduced the first everbearers in 1980.
 Everbearers flower regardless of day length as long as temperatures are between 35 and 85°, and produce fruit from June to October.
 They are also uncommonly productive—about 1 lb of fruit per plant the first year, and slightly less the second year.
 Productivity peaks in August the first year.
 The second year, berry size decreases in the hottest weather and increases in cooler weather.
 After the second year, turn under and start again.